-Amends the Water Resources Development Act of 1974 to add water supply and conservation to the list of "primary mission" projects of the U.S. Army Corps of Engineers Civil Engineering Programs.
+This amendment to the Water Resources Development Act of 1974 adds water supply and conservation to the list of "primary mission" projects of the U.S. Army Corps of Engineers Civil Engineering Programs.

 House Committee on Transportation & Infrastructure Current Text